Peer-to-Peer (P2P) Architecture

 Advantages of peer-to-peer networks

-Disadvantages of Peer to Peer Networks
+Disadvantages of peer to peer networks

-Peer-to-peer (P2P) networks have some security risks that should be considered.
-One potential issue is that if a peer becomes infected with a virus and uploads a file containing the virus, the virus can easily spread to other peers in the network.
-Another concern is that it can be difficult to ensure that all peers have the correct permissions to access the network, particularly if there are a large number of peers.
+• Another concern is that it can be difficult to ensure that all peers have the correct permissions to access the network, particularly if there are a large number of peers.

-Some users of P2P networks take advantage of resources shared by other nodes without contributing anything themselves.
+• Some users of P2P networks take advantage of resources shared by other nodes without contributing anything themselves.
 These users are known as "leachers."
 While the decentralized nature of P2P networks can make them difficult to shut down, this can also be a drawback if the network is used for illegal or unethical activities.

 • If all the nodes in the P2P network are offline, the data becomes unavailable.